 All these supplies are handy, but what about the actual cleaning?
 If I were on a panel discussion or in some ritzy think tank about Thanksgiving cleanup (to make it clear: I am available), these would be my offerings.

-Hand wash your silverware after dinner.
 On the subject of deflating waits, nobody wants to delay dessert due to a lack of forks.
 If your dinner is like mine, we don’t have enough silverware to make it through dinner and dessert.
-So after the meal, just clean the silverware in your sink, put your dinner plates and cups through the dishwasher, and leave everything else for later (unless you followed the dishwasher tips above).
+So after the meal, just clean the silverware in your sink, put your dinner plates and cups through the dishwasher and leave everything else for later (unless you followed the dishwasher tips above).

 Call me weird, but I like the “before and after” of seeing a colossal mess transformed into a stack of neat, clean dishes.
 It accelerates the journey back to normalcy after a house full of people and food, and I feel a sense of accomplishment.
 Hopefully these strategies reduce your stress level and give you more time for taking down those pumpkin pies or talking to your family.